awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Query String Forwarding and Caching<a name="DownloadDistValuesQueryString"></a>

 CloudFront can cache different versions of your content based on the values of query string parameters\.
-Choose the applicable option:
+Choose one of the following options:

 **None \(Improves Caching\)**
 Choose this option if your origin returns the same version of an object regardless of the values of query string parameters\.
 This increases the likelihood that CloudFront can serve a request from the cache, which improves performance and reduces the load on your origin\.